 An Easy Variation on Chicken Enchiladas

 As my profile states, I love recipes and I love to cook.
-However, for years, making chicken enchiladas has been to my way of thinking very labor intensive.
-I came across this chicken enchilada recipe in the magazine Cooking Light about 3 or 4 years ago when I was planning my husband's big birthday bash.
-Unlike a lot of my recipes, it did not become one of my notebook's 'make it once, maybe think about it again' recipes.
-This recipe moved to the head of the class because it is so simple, so delicious and can be tweaked so many different ways.
+However, for years, making chicken enchiladas has been my way of thinking very labor intensive.
+I came across this chicken enchilada recipe in the magazine Cooking Light about three or four years ago when I was planning my husband's big birthday bash.
+Unlike a lot of my recipes, it did not become one of my notebook's "make it once, maybe think about it again" recipes.
+This recipe moved to the head of the class because it is so simple, so delicious, and can be tweaked so many different ways.
 It is now my gold standard for making enchiladas for a crowd.

 Easy Chicken Enchilada Recipe